Are You Handling Your Reptile Too Much?

 Reptile welfare improves far more from environmental enrichment than physical interaction.
 Large, naturalistic enclosures, climbing options, proper heat gradients, and visual security do more for a reptile’s wellbeing than daily handling ever will.

-That's not to say we cannot enjoy handling our reptiles now and then, but its important to realize that handling is much more beneficial to us than it is for them.
+That's not to say we cannot enjoy handling our reptiles, but its important to realize that handling is more for us than for our reptile.

 What “Healthy” Handling Actually Looks Like